BabylonJS/Documentation/content/snippets/utilities/InnerMeshPoints.md

+---
+title: Create Points Inside A Mesh
+image:
+description: Helpful code snippet for creating points inside of a mesh in Babylon.js.
+keywords: babylon.js, tools, resources, utilities, mesh points, add
+further-reading:
+    - title: How To Create Points on a Mesh Surface
+      url: /snippets/SurfaceMeshPoints
+    - title: How To Check When Point is Inside a Mesh
+      url: /snippets/isInside
+video-overview:
+video-content:
+---

-# How To Create Points Inside a Mesh
+## How To Create Points Inside a Mesh

 This utility enables you to create and store Vector3 points each of which is randomly positioned inside a given mesh.

-# Design Outline.
+## Design Outline.

 1. Take a random triangular facet belonging to the mesh;
 2. Choose a random point inside this triangle;